Galaxeaaa/Resume/resume.typ

   url: "www.meetdandy.com",
   dates: dates-helper(start-date: "Apr 2025", end-date: "June 2026"),
 )

+- Contributed to the prototyping and production deployment of a shade quality-control ML classification model (PyTorch Lightning) on a dental crown manufacturing line, taking ownership of the data pipeline.

+  Diagnosed a bimodal L-value distribution in training data caused by inconsistent ambient lighting across imaging devices.
+Developed a color calibration algorithm, drove calibration hardware installation across imaging stations, and re-curated training data — improving recall from ~0.7 to ~0.9 at fixed classification threshold and enabling scalable rollout across all production lines.

-- Developed a gradient-based optimization framework using differentiable rendering (Mitsuba) to recover physical material parameters of dental crowns from multi-view photographs, jointly optimizing volumetric properties (albedo, extinction coefficient, phase function) and surface BSDF of ceramic restorations.
+- Led research-to-prototype development of a gradient-based optimization framework using differentiable rendering (Mitsuba) to recover physical material parameters of dental crowns from multi-view photographs, jointly optimizing volumetric properties (albedo, extinction coefficient, phase function) and surface BSDF.

-  - Targeted photorealistic pre-manufacturing visualization of crown appearance under arbitrary lighting, enabling patient preview before fabrication to reduce costly remakes and improve treatment satisfaction.
+  Targeted photorealistic pre-manufacturing visualization of crown appearance under arbitrary lighting, enabling patient preview before fabrication to reduce costly remakes and improve treatment satisfaction.

-- Deployed a shade quality-control ML model (PyTorch Lightning) to a dental crown production line, integrating with PLC hardware, coordinating with vendors to resolve network connectivity issues, and synchronizing system timing using shadow mode to minimize disruption to the existing pipeline.

-  - Diagnosed two independent training data quality issues via statistical analysis of per-image Lab values: (1) a bimodal L-value distribution caused by inconsistent ambient lighting across imaging devices — resolved by developing a color calibration algorithm and driving calibration hardware installation, improving recall from 0.70 → 0.90; (2) an anomalous temporal data segment whose removal improved precision from 0.80 → 0.96; enabled scalable model deployment across all production lines.

-- Independently designed and built a camera-based color measurement and calibration app (Python/PyQt, little-cms), using a controlled box setup with black/white/background reference captures to eliminate lighting and background effects — enabling accurate color measurement with a standard camera in place of costly, time-consuming spectrophotometers.
+- Independently built and deployed a cross-platform (Mac/Windows) camera-based color measurement and calibration app (Python/PyQt, little-cms), based on a design co-developed with a color science expert, using a controlled box setup with black/white/background reference captures to eliminate lighting and background effects, replacing costly, time-consuming spectrophotometers and producing a labeled dataset for high-fidelity ink-to-print color space mapping.

-  - Validated on 9,000+ color samples with >95% within ΔE < 0.5 of professional spectrometer readings; contributed 16-bit color conversion support to the open-source cmm-16bit library; produced a labeled dataset enabling high-fidelity ink-to-print color space mapping for crown fabrication model training.
+  Validated on 9,000+ color samples with >95% within ΔE < 0.5 of professional spectrometer readings.

+  Contributed 16-bit color conversion support to the open-source cmm-16bit library.

 #work(